michaelehmke/michaelehmke.github.io/_posts/2019-07-24-smtp-header-injection.md

 	User

-Even though vulnerable applications and email clients aren't always concatenating everything together as literally as in this example, injecting additional headers works on the same premise in general and makes use of CRLF strings to designate new header fields.
+Even though vulnerable applications and email clients aren't always concatenating everything together as literally as in this example, injecting additional headers works on the same premise in general and makes use of `CRLF` strings to designate new header fields.
 Because of these variations, different clients may require slightly modified injections to align with the quirks of each email client, though the concepts are the same.
-Also, depending on the context of where the injection is originating from or what languages are used in the application, the escape sequences for CRLF may need to be encoded or represented differently.
+Also, depending on the context of where the injection is originating from or what languages are used in the application, the escape sequences for `CRLF` may need to be encoded or represented differently.
 In some cases, they may need to be passed in hex `\x0d\x0a`, URL encoded `%0d%0a`, or with just the C-style escape sequences `\r\n`.
 Additionally there may be different requirements for whether the entire CRLF sequence is needed to represent a new line.
-Typically, Linux only needs the line feed (LF) to terminate a line while Windows requires the carriage return as well (CRLF), and then the HTTP protocol also uses CRLF as standard for line termination.
+Typically, Linux only needs the line feed (`LF`) to terminate a line while Windows requires the carriage return as well (`CRLF`), and then the HTTP protocol also uses `CRLF` as standard for line termination.

-One other potential nuance of differing email clients is that the client may separate away some header fields like "To" or "From" by individually setting them in the email's header in a way that would prevent injection.
-In these cases, injection payloads would just result in invalid field data if it were to contain CRLF characters.
-In many cases however, another field such as "Subject" might be tacked on to the header in a way that allows for including newlines and injecting more fields.
+One other potential nuance of differing email clients is that the client may separate away some header fields like `To` or `From` by individually setting them in the email's header in a way that would prevent injection.
+In these cases, injection payloads would just result in invalid field data if it were to contain `CRLF` characters.
+In many cases however, another field such as `Subject` might be tacked on to the header in a way that allows for including newlines and injecting more fields.

-Common uses of SMTP Header Injection include modifying existing fields such as the To or Subject fields by either appending additional recipients or overwriting a pre-defined subject.
-Aside from pre-existing header fields, fields that were not present before may be added, such as Cc and Bcc.
+Common uses of SMTP Header Injection include modifying existing fields such as the `To` or `Subject` fields by either appending additional recipients or overwriting a pre-defined subject.
+Aside from pre-existing header fields, fields that were not present before may be added, such as `Cc` and `Bcc`.

 ### Ex 1: Inject `Bcc` & `Cc`

-The following payload may be provided as the Subject to inject new Bcc and Cc header fields:
+The following payload may be provided as the `Subject` to inject new `Bcc` and `Cc` header fields:

 	test subject\nBcc:user1@web.com\nCc:user2@web.com\n